Physical processes in protoplanetary disks: Disk evolution

 \subsubsection{Accretion on to and in binaries}

 Boundary conditions for disk evolution also need modification in binary systems.
 For a coplanar disk orbiting {\em interior} to a prograde stellar binary companion, tidal torques from the companion remove angular momentum from the outer disk and prevent it from expanding too far \cite{papaloizou77}.
-The tidal truncation radius roughly corresponds to the largest simple periodic orbit in the binary potential \cite{paczynski77}, which is at about 40\% of the orbital separation for a binary with mass ratio $M_2 / M_1 = 0.5$.
+The tidal truncation radius roughly corresponds to the largest simple periodic orbit in the binary potential \cite{paczynski77}, which is at about 40\% of the orbital separation for a binary with mass ratio $M_2 / M_1 = 0.5$\footnote{The size of the disk (and even whether it is tidally truncated at all) will be different if the disk is substantially misaligned with respect to the orbital plane of the binary \cite{lubow15,miranda15}.}.
 The tidal torque is a function of radius, but to a first approximation one may assume that tides impose a rigid no-expansion condition at $r = r_{\rm out}$.
 From equation~(\ref{eq_vr}),

 This type of boundary condition may also be an appropriate approximation for a circumplanetary disk truncated by stellar tides \cite{martin11}.